THE AFFILIATE MARKETING PRIMER

 What else might your affiliates benefit from? ...Well, ask them!
 It might be very useful to survey your affiliates about their needs from time to time (and revealing!).
 You'll find out what the spread of sophistication levels is as well as pinpoint specific areas to target in your future newsletters and the like.

-You might also consider encouraging your sub-affiliates to avail themselves of useful software like Affiliate Assistant.
-Sign up as an affiliate yourself to get a commission...
+You might also consider encouraging your sub-affiliates to avail themselves of useful software you like.
+If it has an affiliate program, sign up as an affiliate yourself to get a commission...
 Or you could give them a rebate of your commission - or even purchase it for them (you might be able to purchase resale rights from the software company, as Ken Evoy did with The Ultimate Ad Tracker).

 Then, why not encourage your affiliate partners to do the kinds of things you do?